Skip to main content

 Understanding the Cycle of Addiction

-Understanding the cycle of addiction is vital when using drugs, alcohol, or other substances and having no control.
+Understanding the cycle of addiction is vital when using drugs, or other substances like alcohol and having no control.
 But, of course, no one intends to become addicted to a substance.
 Developing the urge to use and the cravings for the highs was never the goal of that first-time user.
 Recreational use was fun, and everyone seemed to be doing it too.
 It doesn’t take long, but alcohol and other substances begin to threaten the well-being of people who never intended to become addicted.

 With initial uses, the user enjoys the euphoria or the relaxing effect of the substance.
 However, in a very short time, tolerance builds for the substance, and more is needed to achieve those feelings of being high or relaxed.
 The cycle of addiction involves the body and mind becoming dependent on a chemical change that occurs as a result of substance abuse.
 It happens without the user realizing they have crossed a line into addiction.